Find the right subscription management for your SaaS Business

 Subscription Management is a process that involves handling various aspects of subscription-based services or products.
 It’s composed of tasks like acquiring customers, handling billing, providing customer support, managing upgrades and downgrades, monitoring renewals, analyzing subscriber data, and even more than that; coupons, grace periods, pro rata billing, and refunds are all examples of billing events that need to be orchestrated as part of subscription management.
 It’s customer-centric.

 Recurring Billing, on the other hand, is a specific aspect of subscription management.
-It focuses exclusively on the automated process of collecting payments from subscribers at regular intervals, typically monthly or annually.
+It focuses exclusively on the automated process of collecting payments from subscriber at regular intervals, typically monthly or annually.
 The primary goal of recurring billing is to ensure that payments are received on time, providing a steady and predictable revenue stream for a company.
 It's more transactional and financial in nature, focusing on the billing component of subscription services.

-The 4 key points for the right subscription management system
+The 8 key points for the right subscription management system

 1. Manage efficiently subscriptions at scale